MagnusNilssonn/Projekt-1/README.md

 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmagnusnilssonn.github.io%2FProjekt-1%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 ### Lighthouse

 ![Lighthouse](https://i.postimg.cc/sDb1Jvwb/lighthouse.png)

-### Unfixed Bugs

-You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab